mads-hartmann/opa-chess/README.md

     make
     make run

-Now point your browser to 'localhost:8080/'.
+Now point your browser to 'localhost:8080/signup' to create your account.
+You'll need two different browsers if you're going to play on the same machine.